magnuen2k/cloudflare-dns-updater/README.md

-# Cloudflare DNS Updater
+# 🌍 Cloudflare DNS Updater

 [![Build and Push Docker Image](https://github.com/magnuen2k/cloudflare-dns-updater/actions/workflows/build-push.yml/badge.svg)](https://github.com/magnuen2k/cloudflare-dns-updater/actions/workflows/build-push.yml)

 This Spring Boot application is designed to run as a cron job and update DNS records on Cloudflare.
 The service uses [ipify](https://www.ipify.org/) to poll for its public ip.
+You can configure the app to run for multiple domains and zones, updating either all or specific records.

 The container exposes port 8080 for optional health checks, but it is not used for any other purpose.